steveYeah/OwndSourceBlog/source/blog/deploy_user_multi_keys.md

     $ git remote update

 and, assuming you followed this correctly, everything should work as expected.
 Nice!
+(If you get any problems, leave a comment and I'll try to help where I can)

 Now you just have to follow step `4` again, but this time for `project_b`.
 After completing the steps for `project_b` just make sure both repositories are still OK.